2023 Baseball Hall of Fame balloting: BBWAA election

-Contemporary Baseball Era player ballot
+Contemporary Baseball Era Committee

 The Contemporary Baseball Era Committee met on December 4 at baseball's winter meetings in San Diego to consider candidates from the era beginning in 1980, players who have been retired at least fifteen years and played most of their careers after 1980.
 The 16-member committee considered a ballot including eight former players, announced on November 7.
 Players needed 75% or more of the committee vote in order to be eligible for induction into the Hall of Fame.

 Fred McGriff was the only player to be inducted, garnering unanimous support from the 16-member committee.